EldhosePoulose/SmartWasteCollectionCenter/README.md

 Analysis of Waste generation.

 **About the Project:** <br>
 To avoid the littering problem of the Lenzburg city.
-The officials decided to develop new strategies to overcome the issues and include the public in the cleaning process.
+The officials decided to develop new strategies to overcome the issues and include the public in the cleaning process. <br>
+1. Waste Generation Per Capita (kg/yr) → 702 kg/yr/person → ca 2kg/day
+2. Recycling rate → 34%
+3. Population of Lenzburg: 10,569 → 7419.438 tonne/yr
+4. Population Density: 930/km2  → ca 1.8 tonne/km2

 **Milestones:** <br>
 1. A mini-Recycling station for Im Lenz
 2. Infrastructure (Decentralised/Semi-public mini containers/)